Gudradain/spirit-island-template/_docs/card.md

   - target-title: The target header (either TARGET LAND or TARGET.
 If empty, autoamtically uses TARGET LAND).
   - artist-name: The name of the artist.
   - print-friendly: The only valid value is "yes".
 It helps to see the elements when you print the cards in black & white.
 - rules: The effects of your power.
 You can type whatever you like and use icon shortcuts (like {dahan}).
+  - {or} will create the 'or' split
 - threshold: Can use a shorthand syntax with the condition attribute.
 - condition: The threshold condition.
 It is a list of condition separated by comma.
 Here are some examples:
   - "3-animal"
   - "2-sun,2-water"
   - "3-air,4-water,3-earth"